helpimaghost/VOIDBREAKER-VR/README.md

 Known Issues

-- The 'Melee' gesture may sometimes get hung and fire erratically - Recenter your view via your preferred methodology to correct.
 - The Main Menu appears at a 45-degree angle above your head, and the map at your feet.
 Tougher to fix.
 - Sometimes the touchpads seem to stick, resulting in Right Stick malfunction.
 Restarting the game fixes
 - Sometimes the game fails to render in the right eye on launch.
 Restarting the game fixes